geode-sdk/docs/fields.md

     }
 };
 ```

+This code works even if you have multiple `PlayerObject`s, and the counter is initialized as 0 for each one, providing an elegant yet simple solution to the problem.

-However, `field_t` has some quirks when it comes to accessing the value of the field.
+However, `field_t` does come with some quirks when it comes to accessing the value of the field.
 - `field_t` values can only be accessed using the access operator `->*`.
 In other words, `this->*m_field` is required to read or write to the field.
 - Due to the [operator precedence](https://en.cppreference.com/w/cpp/language/operator_precedence) of `->*`, sometimes you will have to wrap the access operator in parenthesis.
 You can see an example of this in the previous code block (`(this->*m_totalJumps)++`).

-If you need a default value, you can just set it like a normal field.
+If you need a default value, you can just set it just like you would for a normal field.

 ```cpp
 class $modify(PlayerObject) {
     field_t<int> m_totalJumps = 13; // Starts the amount of jumps at 13